We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Check the area

 Don your detective hat and look around the area where you found the phone.
 Is a wallet or a coat, which could carry some contact details, nearby?
-Also look at the case, if there is one, because it might contain a business card, a credit card, an inscription, or another clue that will help identify the device’s owner.
+Also look at the case, if there is one, because it might contain a business card, a credit card, an inscription, or another clue that will help you identify the device’s owner.

 Keep the phone on